Misty and lush scene in Costa Rica with a volcano in the distance.

 Austria

-The University of Applied Sciences Upper Austria Summer Course in Social Work and Criminal Justice is a two-week intensive course of study in comparative public policy.
-This course is relevant to students in social work, criminal justice, history, political science, psychology, peace studies and other related disciplines.
+The University of Applied Sciences Upper Austria Summer Course in Social Work and Criminal Justice is a two-week summer course for graduate and undergraduate students.
+This course is relevant to students in social work, criminal justice, history, political science, psychology, peace studies and other related fields.

 Comparative Public Policy and Practice: Social Work & Criminal Justice Program